MariaSyed/RoutePlanner/README.md

 1. _UX Improvement:_ When location fetching results in an error, there could be a refetch button.
 For now, user has to reload app.
 2. _UX Improvement_: Better handling when user denies location permission.
 For now, it fills in default location.
 3. _UX/DX Improvement_: Add react-navigation or react-native-navigation for better flow of screens.
-It is done within one component to not complicate it further.
+For now, it is done within one component to not complicate it further.

 3. _DX Improvement_: Find root cause for metro bundler not working as it should.
 This issue was present with an empty react native project as well.
 4. _DX Improvement_: Store base url as an environment variable